 The next round of estimates in the series covering the second half of 2019 will be available in early 2020, followed by an annual report that will disaggregate information for large metropolitan areas.
 These estimates will help the Foundation and other organizations focus attention on this important social issue.

-Download infographic on youth unemployment by population subgroups.
+Download infographic on youth unemployment in January-June 2019.

-Download infographic on youth unemployment in large metropolitan areas.
+New: Download infographic on youth unemployment in July-December 2019.